Preparing You for the California First-Year Law Students’ Examination (FYLSE)

 Fulfilling all State Bar requirements actually begins when you are first admitted to law school.
-All first-year students in the JD program must initially register with the Committee of Bar Examiners of the State Bar of California.
+All first-year students enrolled in the JD program must initially register with the Committee of Bar Examiners of the State Bar of California.

-Exam Frequency and Location
+Exam Coverage, Frequency, and Location

 The exam is administered twice per calendar year: at the end of June and at the end of October.
-Test locations are San Francisco and Los Angeles.
+Test locations are in San Francisco and Los Angeles.

 How We Prepare You

 Concord's first-year curriculum is designed to provide you with the substantive law knowledge and test-taking skills necessary to pass the FYLSE.
 In addition to your coursework, Concord provides a no-cost comprehensive review program known as First-Year Intensive (FYI).

 Associate Dean Steve Bracci, a nationally recognized expert in regulatory exam preparation, developed FYI.
 Bracci continues to teach FYI and has taught law and lectured in bar review programs across the country for more than 30 years.

 The FYI program includes individually critiqued writing assignments, multiple-choice strategies and quizzes, optional substantive law review lectures, and live online exam-taking technique sessions.